Minsk Governorate: Administrative divisions

 Vileysky and Disnensky Uyezds passed to the Vilna Governorate in 1843.
 In 1919, Baranovichsky Uyezd was created from Novogorodoksky Uyezd and Nesvizhsky Uyezd was created from Slutsky Uyezd.
 In 1920, Novogrudoksky, Pinsky, Baranovichsky, and Nesvizhsky Uyezds were controlled by Poland.

 Demographics

+According to the 1897 imperial census, Minsk Governorate had a population of 2,147,621.
+The ethnic makeup (based on native language) was as follows:

 Industry

 Minsk province has mostly swampy terrain and clay soil, but the climate is favorable for agriculture.
 Flax and hemp were planted for home use.

 Horticulture is common everywhere, primarily in the form of subsistence farming.
 In the city of Minsk, horticulture is mainly done by Tatars, in Bobruysk by Old Believers.
 Horticulture spread everywhere, but it was not lacking in industrial character, it is a special property of every household, starting with a peasant and ending with a rich landowner.
 One feature of horticulture in the Minsk provinces was that each gardener tried to grow as many different fruit trees as possible.
 Since horticulture was not of an industrial nature, fruits were imported from Little Russia.

 Beekeeping was spread throughout the province, although it was not of an industrial nature.
 In 1897, there were 11,740 beekeepers.

 Forestry, which was exclusively practiced by Jews, played a significant role.

 Cattle breeding and sheep breeding was widespread throughout the province.

 Factory and similar industry is limited only to the needs of its own province.
 In 1860, there were 594 factories and plants; in 1879 — 623; in 1895 — 378; in 1912 — 493.

 In 1912, there were 61,485 artisans, 20,842 of them in cities.